Cambridge capital controversy: Conclusion

 Neoclassical theorists, such as Bliss, (quoted above) have generally accepted the "Anglo-Italian" critique of the simple neoclassical model and have moved on, applying the 'more general' political-economic vision of neoclassical economics to new questions.
 Some theorists, such as Bliss, Edwin Burmeister, and Frank Hahn, argued that rigorous neoclassical theory is most appropriately set forth in terms of microeconomics and intertemporal general equilibrium models.

 The critics, such as Pierangelo Garegnani (2008), Fabio Petri (2009), and Bertram Schefold (2005), have repeatedly argued that such models are not empirically applicable and that, in any case, the capital-theoretical problems reappear in such models in a different form.
 The abstract nature of such models has made it more difficult to clearly reveal such problems in as clear a form as they appear in long-period models.

 Since Samuelson had been one of the main neoclassical defenders of the idea that heterogeneous capital could be treated as a single capital good, his article (discussed above) conclusively showed that results from simplified models with one capital good do not necessarily hold in more general models.
-He thus mostly uses multi-sectoral models of the Leontief-Sraffian tradition instead of the neoclassical aggregate model.
+He thus mostly uses multi-sectoral models of the Leontief–Sraffian tradition instead of the neoclassical aggregate model.

 Most often, neoclassicals simply ignore the controversy, while many do not even know about it.
 Indeed, the vast majority of economics graduate schools in the United States do not teach their students about it:

-"It is important, for the record, to recognize that key participants in the debate openly admitted their mistakes.
-Samuelson's seventh edition of Economics was purged of errors.
-Levhari and Samuelson published a paper which began, 'We wish to make it clear for the record that the nonreswitching theorem associated with us is definitely false.
-We are grateful to Dr. Pasinetti...'
-(Levhari and Samuelson 1966).
-Leland Yeager and I jointly published a note acknowledging his earlier error and attempting to resolve the conflict between our theoretical perspectives.
-(Burmeister and Yeager, 1978).